search icon

 • Limited Transfers — Some brokers refuse transfers of fractional shares to another broker.

-Before purchasing a fractional share, take the time to understand your brokerage’s fractional share policies.
-You might find different pros and cons depending on your investing needs.
+Before purchasing a fractional share, it’s prudent for investors to take time to understand their brokerages’ fractional share policies.
+Different investors might see different pros and cons depending on their investing needs.

 Other Names for a Fractional Share

 Each broker differs in the types of fractional shares they offer and the investment requirements.
-While shopping for the right broker, you might find fractional shares referred to as stock portions, slivers, or slices.
-Regardless, these terms represent that you’ll own less than a whole share.
+While shopping for the right broker, investors might find fractional shares referred to as stock portions, slivers, or slices.
+Regardless, these terms represent that their owners will own less than a whole share.

 Fractional Share Examples

 When searching for the definition of a fractional share, it might help to have an example.
 Consider that a company’s stock sells for $1000.
-If you only have $500 to invest that month, you might ask your broker to invest in a fractional share of that company’s stock.
-Your $500 budget could buy half of one share of the company’s stock.
+If an investor only has $500 to invest that month, they might ask their broker to invest in a fractional share of that company’s stock.
+That $500 budget could buy half of one share of the company’s stock.

 Next, consider that Company A’s stock sells for $900 and Company B’s for $50.
-If you have $350 to invest, you could buy one-third of a share of Company A and one-half of a share in Company B.
+An investor with $350 to invest could buy one-third of a share of Company A and one-half of a share in Company B.

 Summary: Fractional Share Definition

-When you own less than a whole share of stock, you own a fractional share.
-You own a fraction of one share, meaning you have limited rights as a shareholder.
-However, buying these partial shares allows you to buy different stocks within your budget.
+When an investor owns less than a whole share of stock, they own a fractional share.
+As the owner of a fraction of one share, they have limited rights as a shareholder.
+However, buying these partial shares allows an investor to buy different stocks within their budget.

 Recommended articles